In this section

 What happens after treatment?

 Most children do very well once their IBD is in remission.
-Their symptoms resolve, they have better growth and formed stools, and they lead active, normal lives.
+Their symptoms resolve as their intestines heal, they have better growth and formed stools, and they lead active, normal lives.
 A small percentage of patients won’t respond to initial treatments and may need surgery to relieve chronic symptoms.
 Patients will still need medication and dietary changes even after their IBD is in remission, and they usually also require periodic blood work or infusions.

 When should you contact a physician?